pdegner/pdegner.github.io/Machine_Learning/MNIST_ML/MNIST_ML.md

 # Digit Classification with KNN and Naive Bayes

-This was a project for my machine learning class
+This was one of my first projects in Machine Learning.
+Here, I explore the Naive Bayes and KNN algorithms.

 ```python
 # This tells matplotlib not to try opening a new window for each plot.